Terms and Conditions

 (b) Errors in the description or price of the product,

 (c) An error in your order or other reasons

-(d) You expressly agree that Total Water Systems cannot accept any liability for loss or damage arising out of such cancellation.
+(d) You expressly agree that Green Oil Tanks cannot accept any liability for loss or damage arising out of such cancellation.

 3.9 We reserve the right to refuse or cancel your order if fraud or an unauthorised or illegal transaction is suspected.

 3.10 Export sales: